kasrak/feedpaper/README.md

 You can see the feed by clicking on the "Feedpaper" tab, or going to http://localhost:2346 in your browser.

+If you're seeing a 404 page, try restarting the ./dev.sh script.

 ## How it works

 The code is split into two parts: